 If you are making many, fry one pancake at a time and stack them up on a dish in the oven on low heat.
 If you are extra fussy, you can separate each pancake with a small piece of parchment paper.
 Serve immediately.

 Store leftover batter in a container for one day in fridge.
+When making pancakes with leftover batter, add 1 to 2 tbsps of almond milk since it will be slightly thicker.

 Important pancake tip from the cook: Have you ever noticed how the first pancake is never as well done as the subsequent ones?
 It’s always the trial pancake that the cook eats, right?
 Why is that?
 That’s because your skillet needs to heat up evenly across the surface.
 And, when you make that very first pancake, it absorbs just enough of the fat on the cooking surface so that the subsequent ones will cook evenly.
 That very first pancake is the one that preps your skillet.
 So, just make that first pancake very small, be quiet and enjoy it!
 The other ones will be perfect!
 I promise.